mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/groupchatteamsappinstallationscopeinfo.md

 ---
 title: "groupChatTeamsAppInstallationScopeInfo resource type"
-description: "Chat installation scope details for Teams app."
+description: "Represents the installation scope details when the Teams app is installed in a chat."
 author: "sthapliyal"
 ms.localizationpriority: medium
 ms.subservice: "teams"